Careers Out There Overview

 About Host Marc Luber

-I’ve been through it all career-wise!
-I’m from Chicago, and I graduated from the University of Michigan (B.A., English) and the IIT/Chicago-Kent College of Law (J.D., Illinois Bar member).
+I’m a Chicago native living in Los Angeles.
+I graduated from the University of Michigan (B.A., English) and the IIT/Chicago-Kent College of Law (J.D., Illinois Bar member).
 In my 20s, I followed my dreams into the music business, getting to manage some of my favorite bands and work with my rock star heroes.
 By the age of 25, I was working on a Rolling Stones tour!
 In my 30s, I made a career change into the career consulting space and became an attorney recruiter, first working for a search firm and then launching my own company.
 Since college, I’ve experienced working for giant public corporations, private family-run businesses, a dot com during the 90s boom, experienced layoffs in a shrinking industry, reinvention via career change and gone the entrepreneurial path to create businesses that have both succeeded (recruiting) and failed (a college music TV show and 1-900 number for musicians).
 You name it, I’ve been there.
 I feel fortunate to have always made a living doing work that inspires me and now I look forward to giving back by bringing my unique perspective to the table for you in each career video interview and helping you find a career that fits you.

-I'm a board member of Concern Foundation for cancer research.
-Here we're volunteering at the annual fundraiser at Paramount Studios.
+I sit on the board of Concern Foundation for cancer research.
+Here we're volunteering at the annual fundraiser.

-As an attorney recruiter, I successfully spent the better part of the past decade interviewing people about their careers and helping them to find the best fit for them.
+As an attorney recruiter, I successfully spent the better part of the past decade focused on careers for lawyers, helping young attorneys find their best career fit.
 This path was rewarding for me both emotionally and financially.
 With my own attorney search firm, it was my role to help law firms and corporations fill their available career opportunities with the right young attorneys.
-This meant spending my full day every day interviewing young attorneys by phone and in person to get to the heart of what they wanted from their careers.
-These attorneys were typically between the ages of 27-32 and were graduates of the top law schools in America, working at the most prestigious law firms in Los Angeles.
+I worked with all types of lawyers, typically between the ages of 27-32 and graduates of the top law schools in America, working at the most prestigious law firms in Los Angeles.
 By the age of 30, they were typically making over $200,000 a year.
-So often, even though they were paid such great money, I saw that these young attorneys were miserable!
+Despite the great money, they were too often miserable and thinking of leaving law.
 The top reason they were miserable: they felt stuck in something that wasn’t the right fit for them!
-If only they had done the necessary research before diving into their career paths…It’s my mission to make sure that you don’t make that same mistake.
+These issues led me to start JD Careers Out There, which is focused on what to do with a law degree.
+If only they had all done the necessary research before diving into their career paths…It’s my mission to make sure that you don’t make that same mistake.

 Your Feedback